Aranteksupport/Aranteksupport.inzzii.com/index.md

 * [Create a Branch in the app](/docs/Chapter22.md)

 <div id= "Hardware"></div>
-## Hardware for inzzii POS app
+## Appliances for inzzii POS app

 If you really want to take advantage of all the benefits of the app, you should have a tablet with NFC.
-NFC can be used with our **in app EFT solution!!** So **you don't need any EFT hardware!!!**. <br>
+NFC can be used with our **in app EFT solution!!** So **you don't need any EFT Appliances!!!**. <br>
-We would like to inform you that the Peripheral Hardware needs to live up to certain demands.
+We would like to inform you that the **Additional Appliances** need to live up to certain demands.
 * When you want to connect for example a **Printer** to the app, you need to have a Bluetooth or an IP printer that is **Epson TM-T88** compatible.
 * The **Drawer** should be connected to your receipt printer via a special cash drawer connector, usually of RJ11 type (looks like the old telephone connector).
 * About **EFT**, at the moment we are very busy with implementing an integrated EFT solution in the inzzii POS app.
 We intend to have it up and running in November 2022.